imavgg/camera/README.md

 * Save image flie (Streamming) to folder (build/CAPTURE/***.yuv or ***.jpg)

 * Run with ROS command (rosrun) --> not working
+ * but use "stream_hal3" command to stream to ros

 * OPENCV read image file (build/CAPTURE/***.yuv or ***.jpg) to ROS
   * Read JPG with opencv read with encode format "bgr8" is OK